• Skip to primary navigation

 Hot and Sour Soup and Egg Drop Soup are both yum Chinese dishes.

-When it comes to matching them with other foods, there are many options to make your meal even better.
+There are many options to make your meal even better.

 Fried Rice is a classic option for Hot and Sour Soup.